erick-m-lean-analytics/Operations-Analytics-Portfolio/README.md

 **Project Overview**

 This project digitises the complex manual planning process used for Just-In-Time (JIT) parts delivery in high-precision manufacturing.
-By translating Toyota-style Industrial Engineering (IE) logic into a Python-based optimisation engine, I developed a tool that determines the optimal fleet size and generates precise delivery schedules to maintain synchronised flow.
+By translating Toyota-style Industrial Engineering (IE) logic into a Python-based optimisation engine, I developed a tool that determines minimum lead times, optimises fleet size, and generates precise delivery schedules to maintain a synchronised flow while preventing traffic congestion.

 While modelled on automotive assembly line constraints, specifically the balance between Takt Time and lineside space, the underlying logic is industry-agnostic.
 It is designed to optimise high-frequency internal micro-logistics: the time-critical delivery cycles required to feed continuous production or extraction processes in mining, large-scale warehousing, and regional supply chains."